abiswas-odu/Disco/README.md

 ### Features

 * Quick summary
-**omega3** is a massively improved multi-threaded memory efficient version of [omega](http://bioinformatics.oxfordjournals.org/content/early/2014/07/06/bioinformatics.btu395.short), its unique capabilities include:
+**omega3** is a massively improved multi-threaded, multi-process distributed memory version of [omega](http://bioinformatics.oxfordjournals.org/content/early/2014/07/06/bioinformatics.btu395.short), its unique capabilities include:

     1. Modularization of contained and duplicate reads removal, and initial graph construction after transitive edge reduction step: Big data set can be processed in chunks so that memory limitation problem is solved.